asalber/asalber.github.io/statistics/manual/regression.md

 \hline
 \end{array}$$

-**Example** The marginal frequency distributions for the previous sample of heights and weights are
+**Example**.
+The marginal frequency distributions for the previous sample of heights and weights are

 $$
 \begin{array}{|c||c|c|c|c|c|c|c|}